Sub-title: The Origin of Rest Mass

 So, this is where we see the big picture between relativity, gravity, and the three equivalence principles.

-The new discovery that rest mass is as a result of the fact that no accelerating body can accelerate greater than gravity opens up our understanding of the broader picture of how this simple truth is responsible for the equivalence principles.
+The new discovery that rest mass is as a result of the fact that no accelerating body can accelerate greater than gravity opens up our understanding to the broader picture of how this simple truth is responsible for the three equivalence principles.

 The pure acceleration of a body is related to inertial mass, while the acceleration or the value by which the acceleration of gravity is higher than that of an accelerating body is related to rest mass.